Volunteer Programs

 Literacy Programs

 Mission: Cardinal Kids was founded in 2018 by four Wesleyan students who believe that all children should have access to quality extra-curricular enrichment.
-Cardinal Kids provides unique lessons that excite and engage their students.
-They create a safe and inclusive space in which all kids feel free to explore, express, and ask questions.
+It is our goal to provide unique lessons that excite and engage our students.
+It is important to us that Wesleyan remains a positive, active force within the Middletown community.
+They hope to create a safe and inclusive space in which all kids feel free to explore, express, and ask questions.
 They also seek to provide teacher training and experience for Wesleyan students interested in going into education.

 Mission: Individual Tutoring provides quality, reliable free tutoring for Middletown residents.
 They create an easy way for Wesleyan students to share their talents and academic strengths without having to sacrifice other commitments.
 Their tutors work to engage in the community and bridge the gap between Wesleyan and Middletown.